SilentCircle/silent-phone-android/silentphone2/support/zrtpcpp/README.md

 non-existing pointers :-), thus I use some non-obvious array handling.
 If you are interessted in the Java implementation of ZRTP then you may have a look [here][javazrtp].
 The Jitsi project uses the Java implementation.
-Jitsi is a powerfull communication client and is definitely worth a [look][jitsi].
+Jitsi is a powerful communication client and is definitely worth a [look][jitsi].

 To enable C based code to use ZRTP C++ I did a C wrapper that offers the same functionality to C based RTP implementations.
 The first use of the ZRTP C